The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-3 Steps to Being Debt-free
+3 Steps to Being Debt-Free

 - 50 percent: Fixed costs are bills and expenses that don’t vary much, such as rent, utilities or car payments.
 Gym memberships and Netflix subscriptions fall into this category because they are set monthly obligations; however, those are also easy places to cut.

 - 30 percent: Flexible spending covers food, entertainment, shopping, hobbies and gas.
-Financial planners highly recommend building some degree of flexibility into a budget, so that you stick with it.
+Financial planners highly recommend building some degree of flexibility into a budget, so that you can stick with it.

 - Download a budgeting app: One of the easiest ways to keep track of your finances, if you’re not interested in manually writing down every moment you spend money, is a financial app.
 By using apps such as Mint®, you can connect your debt accounts and compare them to your income.
 The app will then automatically build a budget based on your spending habits.
 You can manually adjust this budget if you want to cut even more corners.
 Remember, if you don’t purchase that $2 coffee for 30 days, that’s an extra $60 you can add toward your debt budget!
 Cutting out unnecessary spending, such as eating out when you have food at home, can help accumulate additional funds over time, and you can use those extra funds elsewhere.